 A twelve-story structure whose windows reflect the sun from many angles, the hospital has been planned to promote relaxation and healing.
 Growing plants, comfortable furnishings in warm colors, and works of art humanize its environment.
-The University Hospital sponsors a comprehensive program of concerts and seminars, a patient art library, and closed-circuit television programs, all of which serve to lessen stress and lift the spirits of patients and staff alike.
+The University Hospital sponsors a closed-circuit television program, which serves to lessen stress and lift the spirits of patients and staff alike.